Kennel Cough in Dogs | Causes, Symptoms & Treatments

 Kennel cough spreads rapidly in environments where dogs can come into close contact with other animals.
 Some other routes of transmission include:

 Dogs can easily transmit kennel cough through interactions like licking, sniffing, or playing together.
+It’s commonly transmitted in places where dogs gather, such as unhygienic kennels, dog parks, daycares, and grooming salons.

-The sick dog can pass on the infection to healthy dogs simply by sneezing or coughing.
+A sick dog can pass on the infection to healthy dogs simply by sneezing or coughing.
 The tiny droplets that come flying out of an infected dog's nose or mouth contain kennel cough viruses or bacteria.
 These droplets disperse in the surrounding air and can stay up to 30 minutes.

 An infected dog sharing items, such as bowls, leashes, toys, grooming tools, or bedding, with other dogs can quickly spread kennel cough.
+Plus, humans who have interacted with infected dogs can also be carriers of the disease through their hands or items.

 Enclosed areas with poor ventilation can facilitate the rapid spread of kennel cough infection.
 These places can be kennels, daycares, grooming salons, or even your home if you’re caring for multiple dogs.